davidsday/go-tdd/README.txt

 message in stdERR.txt in the package directory.

 If go-tdd encounters non JSON lines on stdout, it issues a yellow bar message and quits.
-That I don't remember that happening.
+I don't remember that happening in actual use.

 There also are supplemental messages providing detail information in each red/green bars.
 They report the number of tests run, passed, failed,